Totilarson/CorePy/README.md

 - CoreData folder contains an example of a high reoslution XRF dataset and corebox photographs
 - Naming patterns for core box sticker location, wireline depths, and elemental concentrations are shown
 ```
-# Settings.py
+# Open and run settings.py
 ```
 1) In //CorePy/CorePycodes open 'settings.py'
 - 'settings.py' contains variables for all the Python scripts
-- "CoreOfStudy", "Depth_model", "Formation", and "RockClassification" should match values in Public_XRF.csv datafile
+- "Lease_Name" , "Depth_model", "Formation", and "RockClassification" should match values in Public_XRF.csv datafile
 - machine learning parameters are stored here
 - 'chemocolor' is generated here.
 It makes formation-specific color schemes.
 If you add a new formation you have to add its colorscheme here
+- Run_settings.json file is created when settings.py is executed. variables are stored here
 ```
 # CoreBeta file
 ```
 - <corename>.json files are stored for each core in //CorePy/CoreData/CoreBeta
 - files provide core-specific data that is referenced in each script
 - Wireline scripts also write data to the .jsom file
+- The .json files can be editted with core specific data.
 ```
-# Attribute_merge.py
+# Open and run Attribute_merge.py
 ```
--
 - Merges attribute data from //CorePy/CoreData/CoreAttributes/<core name> with XRF input file
+- Merges wireline data from //CorePy/CoreData/WirelineLogs/<core name> with XRF input file
 - The files are merged based on Core-box-inch input from the XRF and attribute files
+- Wireline log data is resampled based on core XRF data spacing
 - output is a .csv file that merges XRF and attribute data
 - if no attribute data is in folder it will skip over it
-- Running Attirbute_merge.py will build additional output folders
+- Running Attribute_merge.py will build additional output folders
 ```
 # PCAexample
 ```